Consensys/doc.teku/docs/Concepts/Proof-of-Stake.md

 When a node validates a consensus block, its [consensus client](Merge.md#execution-and-consensus-clients) processes the block and sends the execution payload to the [execution client](Merge.md#execution-and-consensus-clients), which:

-1. Assembles a block on the execution layer (execution block).
+1. Assembles a block on the execution layer.
 1. Verifies pre-conditions.
 1. Executes transactions.
 1. Verifies post-conditions.